BATTERY LIFE PROJECT

 ⭐⭐⭐⭐⭐

-By testing and modelling SDU and DTI will provide improved joint state estimations and SOH for enhancing battery life onboard the E-ferry.
+By testing and modelling SDU and DTI will provide improved joint state estimations and SOH for enhancing battery life onboard the battery-electric ferries.

 Battery cells will not age evenly inside battery modules.
-Small initial differences will grow, especially in tough applications like ferry operation.
+Small initial differences will grow, especially in tough applications like ferry operation with frequent supercharging.
 When differences after many years can no longer be balanced out in operation, then battery modules need to be refurbished.

 ⭐⭐⭐⭐⭐

-Battery cells from different modules can be redistributed to obtain a better match in refurbished modules and best modules will go back into the ferry as spare modules.
-Others will have a second-life elsewhere in shore-based applications.
+Battery cells from different modules can be redistributed to obtain a better match in refurbished modules and best modules will go back into the vessels as important spare modules.
+Others will have a second-life elsewhere in land based applications.

-The local approach and collaboration between ferry operator, Municipality of Ærø, local companies, like Søby Skibselektro, players in grid, like the local energy community of Ærø and finally the provider of local competences in battery operation at Marstal Navigationsskole will ensure increased sustainability of battery operation and lower costs enhancing operational lifetime on Ærø of procurred batteries in total.
+The local approach and collaboration between ferry operator, Municipality of Ærø, local companies, like Søby Skibselektro, players in grid, like the local Energy Community of Ærø will ensure increased sustainability of battery operation and lower costs through savings and at the same time enhance operational lifetime on Ærø of the procurred batteries.

-Battery Life phase one has been fully funded and Work Pakages 1 and 2 are progressing as planned.
+Battery Life first phase has been fully funded and step 1 and 2 are nearing finalisation as planned.

 In-kind associated partners for phase one